liferay/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/03-configuring-the-data-upgrade.markdown

 [TOC levels=1-4]

 The upgrade tool provides the easiest way to upgrade the core and installed modules.
-You can configure the upgrade from files or inside the tool's command line interface.
-The upgrade tool lets you upgrade everything--the core and all the modules--together or separately.
+You can use text files or the tool's command line interface to configure your upgrade.
+The upgrade tool can upgrade everything---the core and all the modules---together or separately.

 @product-ver@ bundles include the upgrade tool.
 If you installed @product-ver@ manually, you can download the upgrade tool separately.